 Emily Z. Touloukian, DO, joined Coastal Cancer Center in 2012.
 She received her medical degree from Chicago College of Osteopathic Medicine in Downers Grove, Illinois.
 She completed her internship and residency at Advocate Lutheran General Hospital in Park Ridge, Illinois, and her fellowship in hematology/oncology at Providence Hospital in Southfield, Michigan.

 Dr. Touloukian is board certified in medical oncology, hematology, and internal medicine by the American Board of Internal Medicine.
-She is the treasurer of the Medical Society of Horry County, and an active member of the teaching staff for the internal medicine residency at Grand Strand Regional Medical Center where she serves at the subspecialty education coordinator for oncology and assistant professor of internal medicine at the University of South Carolina.
-Additionally, she is an active member of the American Society of Clinical Oncology, the American Society of Hematology, the American College of Physicians, and the American Medical Association.
+She is the president of the Horry County Medical Society, and an active member of the teaching staff for the internal medicine residency at Grand Strand Regional Medical Center where she serves as the subspecialty education coordinator for oncology and assistant professor of internal medicine at the University of South Carolina.
+Additionally, she is an active member of the American Society of Clinical Oncology, the American Society of Hematology, the American College of Physicians, the American Medical Association, and the Clinical Affairs Committee for the Association of Community Cancer Centers.

 Brian Hess, MD, earned his medical degree from the University of Missouri School of Medicine and went on to complete an internal medicine residency at Loyola University of Chicago.
 He furthered his training by completing a fellowship in hematology and oncology at Washington University.
 Dr. Hess' areas of interest include lymphoma and bone marrow transplant.